next-actions/pytest-mh/docs/articles/running-tests.rst

 Lots of commands that are run have a log level set to ``Error`` therefore they are added to the logs only if the command failed.
-This is usually the desired behavior in order to not clutter the logs with hundreds of successful commands.
+This is usually the desired behaviour so as not to clutter the logs with hundreds of successful commands.
-However, sometimes it is useful to override this behavior and see everything.
+However, sometimes it is useful to override this behavior and log everything.
 You can do this by setting ``MH_CONNECTION_DEBUG=yes`` environment variable.

 .. code-block:: text